Godwin Igwebuike

-Godwin Eric Igwebuike (born September 10, 1994) is an American former professional football running back who played in the National Football League (NFL) for six years.
-He played college football for the Northwestern Wildcats.
-Igwebuike was an undrafted free agent in 2018.
-He announced his retirement in 2024 after spending the offseason in free agency.
+Godwin Eric Igwebuike (born September 10, 1994) is an American former professional football player who was a running back for six years in the National Football League (NFL).
+He played college football for the Northwestern Wildcats as a safety.

+Early life

+Godwin Eric Igwebuike was born on September 10, 1994, in Pickerington, Ohio.
+He attended Pickerington High School North.

 College career

-Igwebuike played college football at Northwestern as a safety from 2013 to 2017.